 Statutory v/s Informal Lease Extension – Benefits and Risks

-Investing in a residential house is always considered to be safe and right.
-If you own a leasehold property, your home worth depends on the remaining number of leases.
-You should never extend your lease after 80 years.
-You can ask any chartered surveyor, who will advise you that you should avoid your lease term falling below 80 years.
-If you own a leasehold house, then after two years you’re eligible to extend your lease with a formal(Statutory) or in another way you can ask your freeholder to extend your lease at any time with an informal lease extension procedure.
+Investing in a residential property is always considered to be safe.
+If you own a leasehold property, the value of your property can depend on the remaining number of years left on the lease.
+You should try to extend your lease before it drops below 80 years.
+If you own a leasehold property, then after two years you’re eligible to extend your lease.
+There are 2 ways in which you can do this.
+Firstly, with the formal(Statutory) route and secondly but approaching your freeholder directly and asking how much he will want in order to let you extend your lease.
+This second route is known as an informal lease extension.

 Informal Lease Extension